 “Dad won’t let anyone help but me.”

-If these sound familiar, you are not alone.
+If these thoughts sound familiar, you are not alone.
 Beliefs such as these, however, represent an unfairly distorted view.
 They don’t take into account the realities of modern life.
 And they can interfere with your ability to care for your parent for the long term.

-“Should Statements.”
+“Should” statements.
 Idealistic thoughts focused on how things “should” be rather than on adapting to the realities of a situation.

-Alternate perspective: Instead of “I should do it all,” remind yourself, “I would prefer to do it all, but that’s not possible.
+Alternate perspective.Instead of “I should do it all,” remind yourself, “I would prefer to do it all, but that’s not possible.
 It’s better that I get help than exhaust myself and do a bad job with Mom.”

-Alternate perspective: Instead of “It’s selfish to think of myself,” remind yourself, “I am not selfish.
-I do a lot to care for Pop.
-But I need to pace myself for his sake as much as mine.”
+Alternate perspective.Instead of “It’s selfish to think of myself,” remind yourself, “I do a lot to care for Pop.
+But I also need to pace myself for his sake as much as mine.
+That’s not selfish.”

 Although concern for your parent’s comfort and safety is appropriate, it’s also important to distinguish between real threats and a tendency toward perfectionism.
 For instance, it’s not uncommon for one sibling to feel like none of the others help.
-At the same time, the other siblings feel there “isn’t enough room” for them to pitch in because the primary caregiver is so particular about if, when, and how things get done.
+At the same time, the other siblings feel there “isn’t enough room” for them to pitch in, because the primary caregiver is so particular about if, when, and how things get done.

 Is a hot dinner every night necessary, or could Dad be just as satisfied by a hearty sandwich?